Korean Grammar Point

 Sentence Examples

-• (As long as you study Korean, you can gain many opportunities.)
+• As long as you keep trying, you can achieve your dreams.

 5. Cultural Notes